yashy3nugu/Stanford-Dogs-InceptionV3/README.md

 8. Dropout layer
 9. Softmax layer (120 units)

-The network uses data augmentation and dropout to reduce overfitting
+The network uses data augmentation and dropout to reduce overfitting and is implemented in a google colab environment

 # Training and Testing accuracy